simulogics/prosperousuniverse-docs/content/tutorials/corporations/_index.md

 ![Invite notification](invite-notification.png)

 Under “Invitations to existing Corporations”, you now have the ability to answer to your invitation.
 Rejecting an invitation will delete it forever, accepting it will instantly buy the shares needed to become a member.
 This is the same amount the founder acquired when forming the corporation, and it will need to be paid in the same currency (ICA in the example below).
-If you do not possess the required currency, the only way to achieve it is via foreign exchange.
+If you do not possess the required currency, the only way to obtain it is via [foreign exchange](../foreign-exchange).

 ![Pending invitation](pending-invitation.png)